 Dixons Academies Trust is committed to providing a quality education and experience for all students and supporting this provision, to the greatest extent possible, through difficulties they may face.
-Any decision to use fixed-term or permanent exclusion is a major decision and and all our academies work tremendously hard to avoid exclusion of any kind, but there are times when it may be necessary in response to more serious behaviour matters.
-All decisions made will be lawful, reasonable and fair, with clear communication prioritised and preventative measures and support for the student, including for their safeguarding and wellbeing needs, running parallel to exclusion procedures at all times.
+Any decision to use a suspension or permanent exclusion is a major decision and all our academies work tremendously hard to avoid exclusion of any kind, but there are, at times, when it may be necessary in response to more serious behaviour matters.
+All decisions made will be lawful, reasonable and fair, with clear communication prioritised and preventative measures and support for the student, including for the safeguarding and wellbeing needs, always running parallel to exclusion procedures.